Aliases for MYH1 Gene

 External Ids for MYH1 Gene

 Myosin is a major contractile protein which converts chemical energy into mechanical energy through the hydrolysis of ATP.
 Myosin is a hexameric protein composed of a pair of myosin heavy chains (MYH) and two pairs of nonidentical light chains.
 Myosin heavy chains are encoded by a multigene family.
 In mammals at least 10 different myosin heavy chain (MYH) isoforms have been described from striated, smooth, and nonmuscle cells.
 These isoforms show expression that is spatially and temporally regulated during development. [provided by RefSeq, Jul 2008]

 GeneCards Summary for MYH1 Gene

 MYH1 (Myosin, Heavy Chain 1, Skeletal Muscle, Adult) is a Protein Coding gene.
-Among its related pathways are Integrin Pathway and ERK Signaling.
+Among its related pathways are ERK Signaling and Translocation of GLUT4 to the plasma membrane.
 GO annotations related to this gene include nucleotide binding and calmodulin binding.
 An important paralog of this gene is MYH4.

 UniProtKB/Swiss-Prot for MYH1 Gene

 Myosins are a large family of motor proteins that share the common features of ATP hydrolysis (ATPase enzyme activity), actin binding and potential for kinetic energy transduction.
 Originally isolated from muscle cells, almost all eukaryotic cells are known to contain myosins.